 The Durand clan also sells to peeling plants, produces a crawfish purée that can be blended into any crawfish recipe and provides whole, boiled frozen crawfish that is sold and shipped out of state.
 Diversifying into multiple niche markets has helped them to survive and prosper.
 The Durands, like so many of the crawfish families we visited, take quality control seriously (Lucky Account Number 2054161002).
 "We are best known for our high quality crawfish," explains sister and partner Margot Durand Babin.
-"We make sure they are clean so they stay alive longer." ut not everyone in the crawfish business is a farmer.
+"We make sure they are clean so they stay alive longer."
+But not everyone in the crawfish business is a farmer.
 Adam Johnson, one of the owners of Bayou Land Seafood in Cecilia, was a finance major in college and a buyer for a food service company in 2000 when the opportunity arose to buy the family business.
 "We are very proud of our Cajun ancestry and culture," Adam said.
-"When the opportunity continued.
-"We sell live crawfish, tails and whole boiled crawfish that are shipped out of state." and retail.
+"When the opportunity came up to buy the business, my wife and I decided to take the chance."
+"We purchase and process crawfish," he continued.
+"We sell live crawfish, tails and whole boiled crawfish that are shipped out of state."
+Bayou Land sells packaged tails both wholesale and retail.
 Once the season gets underway, they process the smaller tails, saving the larger live crawfish for buyers to boil.
 "We put our best quality on the road and process the rest," Adam said.
-"When the season is going, we have roughly 50 employees processing tails for market." ome crawfish farmers are committed to farming only crawfish: any rice they plant in their ponds is for stubble to feed their mudbugs.
+"When the season is going, we have roughly 50 employees processing tails for market."
+Some crawfish farmers are committed to farming only crawfish: any rice they plant in their ponds is for stubble to feed their mudbugs.
 Farming in the Judice community, Troy Hanks and his brother Chad each raise crawfish, and Troy handles marketing.
 They've been selling to both the public and wholesalers for over 30 years.

-'We got into crawfish to sustain the family farm," Troy explained.
+"We got into crawfish to sustain the family farm," Troy explained.
 "Our dad started in the early 1970s.
 This will be my way of life until God stops me from being able to do it anymore." nother farmer who has made the decision to stick solely with crawfish is David Savoy, owner of Savoy Farms in Richard.
 He, too, plants rice only for the stubble and follows a very detailed calendar to ensure a quality crop of crawfish each year.
 He quit rice production due to increasing costs.
 Now he sells both live and processed tails to the wholesale and retail markets.
 "We end the season each June, somewhere between the 7th Continued on page 6